furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_08.md

 :::

 **Poisson take-aways:**
 1. It works!
 Sampled historgram agrees with (scaled) exact Poisson pdf (that is what success looks like).
 But not *normalized*!
-Compe 1000 to 100,000.
+Compare 1000 to 100,000.
 1. Warm-up time is (apparently) seen from the trace. *Moral: always check traces!*
 1. The trace also shows that the space is being explored.
 1. What if the $\thetavec_{i+1}=\thetavec_i$ step is not implemented as it should be?
 (I.e., so the chain is only incremented if the step is accepted.)
 This is not clearly intuitive.
 See Metropolis_Poisson_example_with_results_no_repeats.ipynb $\Lra$ compare 100,000 $\Lra$ invalidates Markov chain conditions $\Lra$ wrong stationary distribution.